top of page

 Tough guy, great, although I noted a tremor in his voice, hands twitchy.

+His eyes shifted.
 “See behind ya, that pack, not folks you want to meet.
 Claim we’re on their territory.
-For now, drop-back by in twenty-four hours to continue this conversation, assuming you get back to where you came from, quickly.
+For now, drop-back by in twenty-four hours to continue this conversation, assuming you get back to where you came from quickly.
 Good luck.”

-New folks headed toward us at a full gallop, no time to run, the other group scampering away, long gone.
+A new mob headed toward us at a full gallop; no time to run, the other group scampering away, soon gone, leaving behind warning and dust.

-Same plan, same conversation, outcome, problematic.
-They pull near, dust fills the air.
+Same plan, same conversation, same outcome, or not.
+They pull near; dust fills the air.

-This group, eight, bunched behind the exposed leader, with most likely a second in charge to his right.
+This group, eight, bunched behind the exposed leader, with most likely a second-in - command to his right.
 I moved between our wagon and their leader.
 And reaffirmed an interest in an exchange of merchandise.
 Perhaps we could help build you a wagon?

-“Last chance, dismount,” he demands, weapon in hand.
+“Last chance, dismount,” he demanded, weapon in hand.

-This bunch appeared harden by time, life, boots worn, covered in a layer of dust, bearded, all ready to engage, just waiting for the word and unlikely to back-down.
+This bunch appeared hardened by time, life, boots worn, covered in a layer of dust, bearded, all ready to engage, just waiting for the word and unlikely to back-down.

-With the help of an artisan, added a hidden leather pocket to each member's saddle.
-Out of sight, but accessible, hidden firearm.
+With the help of an artisan, recently added a hidden leather pocket to each member's saddle.
+Out of sight, but accessible, a hidden firearm.
 Just stay calm.

-Half a mile away the other group watched, wonder if there was a tomorrow for our sorry asses.
+Half a mile away, the other group watched, wondering if there was a tomorrow for our sorry asses.
+Unlikely to get involved.

-Here’s hoping the team’s time together, our what to do conversations, practice would payoff.
+Here’s hoping the team’s time together, our what to do conversations, and practice would pay off.

-Hands up, as if surrendering, Hands open.
-Made my horse turn 90-degrees, grabbed the saddle horn, slowing slide my right leg over its hindquarter, leaving the left boot in the stirrup, dropped-down, touched the ground, pulled myself up, collecting my extra gun, looked over the seat, stay composed, first shot, drop the leader, surprised, confusion reign, second shot drop the man to his right, within seconds it was all over.
-Everyone performed their role as practiced, over and over and over.
+Hands up, as if surrendering, hands open.
+Made my horse turn 90-degrees, grabbed the saddle horn, slowing slid my right leg over its hindquarter, leaving the left boot in the stirrup, dropped, touched the ground, immediately pulled myself up, collecting my extra gun, looked over the seat, stay composed, first shot, dropped the leader, surprised, confusion reigned, second shot dropped the man to his right, within seconds it was all over.
+The Scout Team followed.
+Everyone performed their roles as practiced, over and over and over.

-Motionless bodies skewed on the ground, groans and moans expelling from those alive but wounded, horses scattered, the rule now, touch nothing, go.
-The count, four dead, two wounded, two hands raised.
+Motionless bodies scattered on the ground; the wounded groaned; horses fled.
+The rule: touch nothing, go.
+The count: four dead, two wounded, two hands raised.

-Today’s bounty, nothing.
-Nothing will result from today's faceoff, maybe tomorrow.
-To those alive, hands up, still mounted, directed them, “Collect the bodies, the mounts now roaming, and head back to where you came from.
+Today’s bounty: nothing.
+Nothing will result from today's face-off; maybe tomorrow.
+To those alive, hands up, still mounted, I directed them, “Collect the bodies, the mounts now roaming, and head back to where you came from.
 Don’t do something stupid.”

-Frankie, monitoring the action behind us, I remount, motion Brett to move out, the wagon leads the way, team follows, I look back, bodies, horses grazing, up the road, I wonder.
+I remounted, Frankie still monitoring behind us.
+Motion Brett to move out.
+The wagon leads the way; the team follows.
+I look back; bodies, horses grazing, up the road, I wonder.

 Everything I touch builds an unwanted reputation.